Reese, a Adoptable Domestic Short Hair in Bordentown, NJ image 1/5

 Reese was very affectionate back then, after first coming into foster care, but she would quickly become overwhelmed from any interaction and would lash out.
 She enjoyed quiet time in the safety of her room and slowly she built up trust with people.

 Now, she is an absolute snuggle bug!
-She doesn't want to be alone all the time as she once had Reese prefers the company of people, and she would like to be a lap cat.
+She doesn't want to be alone all the time as she once did.
+Reese prefers the company of people, and she would like to be a lap cat.
 She isn't shy, and her fosters report that she never hides or shies away from new people; she will run right up and rub on their leg!
 While very affectionate, Reese doesn't like to be held.
 She is okay with being briefly picked up to be placed in a carrier or on furniture, but does not welcome extensive handling and she prefers to initiate her cuddle sessions.
 Reese no longer becomes overwhelmed with every interaction, but some of her sassy “catitude” still remains.

 How To Adopt